bottenderjs/bottenderjs.github.io/README.md

 ### Create a branch

-1. `git checkout master` in your local repo
+1. `git checkout source` in your local repo
-2. `git pull origin master` to ensure you have the latest main code
+2. `git pull origin source` to ensure you have the latest main code
 3. `git checkout -b the-name-of-my-branch` to create a branch (remember to replace `the-name-of-my-branch` with a suitable name)

 ### Make the change